 (d) Immediately following the completion of a probationary period that does not produce performance changes detailed in the initial notice of deficiencies and program for improvement, the employee may be removed from his or her assignment and placed into an alternative assignment for the remainder of the school year.
-In the case of a classroom teacher who ((has been transitioned to the revised evaluation system pursuant to the district implementation schedule adopted under subsection (7)(c) of this section)) is required to be on the four-level rating evaluation system, the teacher may be removed from his or her assignment and placed into an alternative assignment for the remainder of the school year immediately following the completion of a probationary period that does not result in the required comprehensive ((summative evaluation)) performance ratings specified in (b) of this subsection.
-This reassignment may not another employee nor may it adversely probationary employee's compensation or benefits for the remainder of the employee's contract year.
-If such reassignment is not possible, the district may, at its option, place the employee on paid leave for the balance of the contract term.
+In the case of a classroom teacher who ((has been transitioned to the revised)

+evaluation system pursuant to the district implementation schedule 1 adopted under subsection (7)(c) of this section)) is required to be 2 3 on the four-level rating evaluation system, the teacher may be removed from his or her assignment and placed into an alternative 4 assignment for the remainder of the school year immediately following 5 6 the completion of a probationary period that does not result in the 7 required comprehensive ((summative evaluation)) performance ratings specified in (b) of this subsection.
+This reassignment may not 8 9 displace another employee nor may it adversely affect the probationary employee's compensation or benefits for the remainder of 10 11 the employee's contract year.
+If such reassignment is not possible, 12 the district may, at its option, place the employee on paid leave for the balance of the contract term.
+13